- Swanbourne Ansteys Overview

-It is interesting to note that most Swanbourne Anstey descendants alive today spell their name ‘Anstee’, however the original spelling of the surname of this sub-branch per the Swanbourne parish registers was ‘Anstey’, right from the 1583 marriage of Richard per above through to 1641 (which was the last appearance of ‘Anstey’ as a spelling in Swanbourne).
+It is interesting to note that almost all Swanbourne Anstey descendants alive today spell their name ‘Anstee’, however the original spelling of the surname of this sub-branch per the Swanbourne parish registers was ‘Anstey’, right from the 1583 marriage of Richard per above through to 1641 (which was the last appearance of ‘Anstey’ as a spelling in Swanbourne).
 The spelling ‘Anstee’ did not appear until 1665 in Swanbourne, after which it became the permanent spelling for this sub-branch.

 As we have stated many times, ‘Anstey’, Ansty’, ‘Anstee’ and ‘Anstie’ are the same family!

 Richard Anstey and Joan Jesophe married in Swanbourne on 15 February 1583.
 They had at least five children together in Swanbourne, being:

 - Thomas Anstey (b 1584 – see below);

 - Dorothy Anstey (b 1587);

 - John Anstey (b 1591 died an infant)

 - Joan Anstey (b 1591 died an infant);

 - Benjamin Anstey (b 1594 – see below)